-The Program on Race, Gender, and Policing at the William S. Boyd School of Law at UNLV presents the Symposium on Policing Commercial Sex Work on Friday, April 4, 2025, from 10:00 AM - 5:00 PM.
-The symposium includes academic panels and community discussions of how criminal laws and policing impact consent and coercion in commercial sex work.
-The symposium will examine carceral logics and practices that are used to police unwanted contact in sex working populations.
-This will include theoretical and practical impacts of criminal law and policing practices in dealing with sexual violence and sex trafficking in commercial sex.
+The Program on Race, Gender, and Policing at the William S. Boyd School of Law at UNLV presented the Symposium on Policing Commercial Sex Work on Friday, April 4, 2025, from 10:00 AM to 5:00 PM.
+The symposium included academic panels and community discussions on how criminal laws and policing impacted consent and coercion in commercial sex work.
+It examined carceral logics and practices used to police unwanted contact in sex-working populations.
+This included theoretical and practical impacts of criminal law and policing practices in addressing sexual violence and sex trafficking in commercial sex.

 Thank for the generous support of our sponsors